Adidas: Post-Tapie era

 In August 2005, Adidas declared its intention to buy Reebok for $3.8 billion (US$).
 This takeover was completed with partnership in January 2006 and meant that the company had business sales closer to those of Nike in North America.
 The acquisition of Reebok also allowed Adidas to compete with Nike worldwide as the number two athletic shoemaker in the world.

 In 2005, Adidas introduced the Adidas 1, the first ever production shoe to use a microprocessor.
 Dubbed by the company "The World's First Intelligent Shoe", it features a microprocessor capable of performing 5 million calculations per second that automatically adjusts the shoe's level of cushioning to suit its environment.
 The shoe requires a small, user-replaceable battery that lasts for approximately 100 hours of running.
 On 25 November 2005, Adidas released a new version of the Adidas 1 with an increased range of cushioning, allowing the shoe to become softer or firmer, and a new motor with 153 percent more torque.

-On 11 April 2006, Adidas announced an 11-year deal to become the official NBA clothing provider.
+In April 2006, Adidas announced an 11-year deal to become the official NBA clothing provider.
 The company has been making NBA, NBDL, and WNBA jerseys and products as well as team-coloured versions of the "Superstar" basketball shoe.
 This deal (worth over $400 million) took over the previous Reebok deal that had been put in place in 2001 for 10 years.

 In November 2011, Adidas announced that it would acquire outdoor action sport performance brand Five Ten through a share purchase agreement.
 The total purchase price was US$25 million in cash at closing.

 Recent years

 By the end of 2012, Adidas was reporting their highest revenues ever and Chief Executive Herbert Hainer expressed optimism for the year ahead.
 Adidas now has global corporate headquarters in Herzogenaurach, Germany and many other business locations around the world such as London, Portland, Toronto, Tokyo, Australia, Taiwan and Spain.

 In January 2015, Adidas launched the footwear industry's first reservation mobile app.
 The Adidas Confirmed app allows consumers to get access to and reserve the brand's limited edition sneakers by using geo targeting technology.

-On 24 March 2015, Adidas and McDonald's unveiled the 2015 McDonald's All-American uniforms.
+In March 2015, Adidas and McDonald's unveiled the 2015 McDonald's All-American uniforms.
 For the third year in a row, players will be wearing short-sleeved jerseys, made with the same lightweight and breathable material as the ones used in the NBA.

 In August 2015, Adidas acquired fitness technology firm Runtastic for approximately $240 million.

 In May 2017, Adidas sold TaylorMade golf company (including Ashworth) to KPS Capital Partners for $425 million.

+In February 2021, Adidas banned fur from their products, responding to pressure from animal welfare groups.

 In March 2022, Adidas sold Reebok to the Authentic Brands Group, for ca. $2.5 billion.

+In August 2022, the company announced that CEO Kasper Rørsted would step down in 2023.
+Bjørn Gulden became CEO in January 2023.

+Corporate affairs

+Business trends

+The key trends for Adidas are (as at the financial year ending December 31):